 In fact, using social media and texting can be hazardous to the health of the practice.
 Liability issues arise from confidentiality breaches, miscommunication, lack of documentation and incomplete information … just to name a few.

 So what can health care providers do to limit the risks?
 Here are 5 important tips:

 - Never “text” patients … not even for confirming appointments

 - Never send protected health information through social media

 - Never “vent” online … always think before you post

 As a rule, we recommend that physicians keep their professional and electronic lives completely separate.
 It’s flattering when someone wants to be your “friend” and get a “status update.”
 But you don’t have to accept.

 Have a specific issue you are concerned about?
-We can help.
+We can help, contact us.